pnp/custom-learning-office-365/README.md

 ## Contributions

-User contributions to Custom Learning for Office 365 are currently not being accepted.
+User contributions to Microsoft 365 learning pathways are currently not being accepted.

 ## Getting Help